DragonflyStats/DSS/DSS6/Toothgrowth.md

 ### Conclusions

-There are clear indications that both the supplement as the dosage have clear indipendent effects on the length of teeth guinea pigs.
-More those means on avarage longer teeth.
+There are clear indications that both the supplement as the dosage have clear independent effects on the length of teeth guinea pigs.
+Higher dosage means on average longer teeth.
 Supplement type has a clear influence too, but OJ has a greater avarage teethgrowth in combination with dosages 0.5 and 1 then for the VC supplement, while teeth length for the VC supplement vs the OJ in combiantion with dosage 2 has no significant effect (almost same mean & same confidence interval)

-The fact remains however that these assumpionts are based on the facts:
+These conclusions are predicated on the validity of the following assumptions:

 * that the guinea pigs are repesentative for the population of guinea pigs,
 * that dosage and supplement were randomly assigned and